fludim/docs/index.md

     `/function fluid_dimensions:give/stygian_iris`

-- 3 new enemies: Cochineals (neutral unless you approach), Haunted Armour and Psirots.
+- 4 new enemies: Cochineals (neutral unless you approach), Haunted Armour, Psirots and Echoes, that use your held items against you.

-- Over 17 new items, with unique uses, including mob drops, materials, and tools.
+- 21 new items, with unique uses, including mob drops, materials, and tools for navigating the worlds.

-- 5 custom blocks, including a custom crafter found rarely in the stacks structure.
+- 6 custom blocks, including a custom crafter found rarely in the stacks structure and the Warp portals.

-  Recipes exist for 'nulliron', an alloy material; crafting blocks from garnets and nulliron (and back); the nulliron armour set; the Universal Altimeter and the Void Veil.
+  Recipes exist for 'nulliron', an alloy material; crafting blocks from garnets and nulliron (and back); the nulliron armour set; the Universal Altimeter, the Void Veil, and the Nadir Tunneller.
 A custom GUI makes it almost seamless with vanilla expectations.

 - 1 custom armour set, with fully working rendered model on players, armour stands etc. No brown leather kneecaps like regular dyed pieces!

-- Travel between dimensions by flying, falling, and 'tunnelling' through bedrock - without breaking it - Nadir Tunneller only available via the give command for now:
+- Travel between dimensions by flying, falling, and 'tunnelling' through bedrock (includes Nether roof) - without breaking it - using the Nadir Tunneller

-    `/function fluid_dimensions:give/nadir_tunneller`

 - Navigate 5 characterful yet very hostile biomes in the Underridge, with 30 custom decoration and terrain building features.
 It can be a challenge even in endgame!

 - Will soon hopefully be an MCD Certified Datapack, following optional style guidelines.